gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ---

 ## Evidence Act Workshops
 These trainings are for Federal Executive Branch employees only.
-Register online at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>
+Register online and see resources from past workshops at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>

 ### Upcoming Federal Workshops